Share This Post

 - Obtain applicable U.S. Naturalization Records or ensure and document that no naturalization records exist, which may require contacting the U.S. Census Bureau as well.
 Most people spend about three months in this state of the process.

 - Locate other certified U.S. vital records, as required.
 This might involve state, county, and township records.
-Any errors in names or dates on these documents must be officially corrected.
-This step takes two months or more, on average..
+Any errors in names or dates on these documents must be officially corrected. can vary from 6 months to 1 year.

 - Find an official translator to translate the U.S. documents in English into Italian.
 Plan for at least one month for this, once you locate a reliable certified translator.

 - Make an appointment with the Italian Consulate .
 At your appointment, s